XnhuUcas/MAF-Surv/README.md

 # MAF-Surv

-This repository is the implementation of "*MAF-Surv: enhanced cancer survival prediction framework with multimodal data fusion*".
+This repository is the implementation of "*MAF-Surv: An enhanced multimodal representation alignment and fusion framework for cancer survival prediction*".
 This repository provides a survival prediction procedure with multimodal data fusion.

 Any questions or comments, please don’t hesitate to contact with me (<xnhu@amss.ac.cn>) any time.